 5) Take Care Of Your Skin

-In more than one way, breastfeeding takes quite a toll on a mom’s body!
-You look after your little one every day — take care of yourself as well by tending to your breasts.
+In more than one way, growing your little one and breastfeeding takes quite a toll on a mom’s body!
+You look after your little one every day — take care of yourself as well by tending to your skin.

-This set comes with two important products: A Stretch Marks Cream, which will give your skin the added moisture it needs and help prevent the appearance of stretch marks during prenatal and postpartum pregnancy, and a Nursing Comfort Balm for soothing your nipple area.
+This set comes with two important products: A Stretch Marks Cream, which will give your skin the added moisture it needs and help prevent the appearance of stretch marks during prenatal and postpartum pregnancy, and a Stretch Marks Oil for even deeper hydration.